"Bless those who curse you. Pray for those who hurt you."

 — Luke 6:28 NLT

 Prayer has the power to change us.
-We can change as we see God's power work in someone who has cursed and/or hurt us and make that person into a better person.
+We can change as we see God's power work in people who have cursed and/or hurt us and make them into better people.
 Seeing their change helps us to continue our changing to be more like Jesus.
 However, even when folks don't change, prayer changes us as we offer ourselves to God for his service.
-We praise him for the magnificent God he is and the incredible things he has done as we open ourselves to the work of the Holy Spirit involved in prayer.
+We praise him for the magnificent God he is and the incredible things he has done as we open ourselves to the work of the Holy Spirit as he is involved in our prayer.
 God can change our hearts as we seek to honor him by doing what is right.
 In this case, it is praying for those for whom we wouldn't naturally want to pray.
 Such prayer is an act of faith and submission: "Father, may what is accomplished be what you will and not what I want."
 While such prayer is unnatural, we are unnatural!
 We are God's spiritual children.
 Redeeming those lost in hate, bitterness, rage, and malice is important to us.
-Our goal is to have those who mistreat us ultimately find their way into the Kingdom and become our brother or sister in Christ.
+Our goal is to have those who mistreat us find their way into the Kingdom and become our brothers or sisters in Christ.
 We must pray!

 Father, I know of several people who do not wish me well.
 They love it when I stumble.
 They rejoice when I hurt.
 They delight in my failures.
 Father, I first ask that they can come to know Jesus and have your Spirit minister to their deepest hurts and transform them into your children.
 Give me strength as I seek your presence so that you can bless them.
-Help me release all vindictiveness, desires for vengeance, and cultivated bitterness and malice.
-In Jesus' name I pray.
+Help me release all vindictiveness, desires for vengeance, bitterness, and malice.
+In Jesus' name, I pray.
 Amen.